SampleEnvironment/SECoP/protocol/specification/descriptive.rst

       This list may be extended later.

-      ``_regulation`` may be postfixed, if the quantity generating module is different from the relevant measuring device.
-A regulation device MUST have an :ref:`interface class <interface-classes>` of at least ``Writable``.
+      ``_regulation`` may be postfixed if the quantity generating module is different from the relevant measuring device.
+A regulation device MUST have an :ref:`interface class <interface-classes>` of at least `Writable`.

-    - ``"importance"`` an integer value in the range ``[0,50]``.
+    - ``"importance"`` is an integer value in the range ``[0, 50]``.
 It allows ordering elements with the same tuple of ``"function"`` and ``"belongs_to"`` by importance.

       Predefined values:

-      * 10 means the instrument/beamline (Example: room temperature sensor always present)
+      * 10 means the instrument/beamline (Example: room temperature sensor
+        always present)
       * 20 means the surrounding sample environment (Example: VTI temperature)
       * 30 means an insert (Example: sample stick of dilution insert)
       * 40 means an addon added to an insert (Example: a device mounted inside a dilution insert)

       Intermediate values might be used.
 The range for each category starts at the indicated value minus 5 and ends below the indicated value plus 5.

-      .. note:: This field can only be present if and only if there is an entry for ``"function"``.
+      .. note:: This field can only be present if there is an entry for ``"function"``.

-    - ``"belongs_to"`` a string identifying the entity to which the module is linked.
+    - ``"belongs_to"`` is a string identifying the entity to which the module is linked.
 Setting this field forms a relation between the entity and the ``"function"`` field.